papercliplabs/nounswap/README.md

 ## Structure

--   [Contracts](./contracts/): The smart contracts that facilitate the swap process
+-   [Contracts](./contracts/): The smart contracts that facilitate the swap process (not used in this version right now)
 -   [Web](./web/): The dapp that uses the contracts make the process easy for users

 > See the individual folders for more details